timescale/docs/api/_hyperfunctions/candlestick_agg/rollup.md

         ) RETURNS Candlestick
   parameters:
     required:
-      - name: ohlc
+      - name: candlestick
         type: Candlestick
         description: The aggregate produced by a `candlestick` or `candlestick_agg` call
     returns:
-      - column: ohlc
+      - column: candlestick
         type: Candlestick
         description: >
           A new candlestick aggregate produced by combining the input candlestick aggregates